Profile of the Nedbank Running Club

 Nedbank's big step of launching the Nedbank Matha Series made it clear that it was serious about getting involved in the sport of road running.

-In January 2008 Nedbank decided to get even more involved and broadened its spectrum by establishing 10 road running clubs and two development clubs across South Africa.
+In January 2008 Nedbank decided to get even more involved and broadened its spectrum by establishing 10 road running clubs and three development clubs across South Africa and 4 clubs on the African continent namely Lesotho,Zimbabwe,Kenya and Ethiopie.
 These running clubs focus on attracting and actively targeting Nedbank employees, Nedbank clients and the general public.

 Whether your goal is to get fit, kick a habit, lose a few centimetres or just improve your general health, road running offers a cheap and easy way to achieve your goals.

-The clubs were founded nine years ago and are open to runners of all abilities.
+The clubs were founded twelve years ago and are open to runners of all abilities.
 They provide an easily accessible platform for likeminded people to get together and pursue a healthy lifestyle.

 In addition, the Nedbank Running Club (NRC) has attracted the cream of South African runners and their consistent weekly presence on podiums around the country is evidence that the NRC is on the right track.

-Under the expert management of Nick Bester (past winner of the Comrades Marathon and multidiscipline athlete) the NRC has grown its membership base from a modest 1 200 in 2008 to 4 100 by the end of 2016.
+Under the expert management of Nick Bester (past winner of the Comrades Marathon and multidiscipline athlete) the NRC has grown its membership base from a modest 1 200 in 2008 to over 4 000 by the end of 2019.

 It's never too late to take to the roads.
 We have a club near you and look forward to welcoming you all.
 Join us and become a part of the Nedbank road running family!